mbilalamjad/openai-end-to-end-baseline/README.md

 The following steps are required to deploy the infrastructure from the command line.

-1. In your shell, clone this repo and navigate to the root directory of this repository.
+1. In your local or cloud shell, clone this repo and navigate to the root directory of this repository.

    ```bash
    git clone https://github.com/mbilalamjad/openai-end-to-end-baseline
    cd openai-end-to-end-baseline
    ```

 2. Login and set subscription.
-Note az login isn't needed if running in cloud shell.
+Note az login isn't needed if your are using Azure Cloud Shell.

     ```bash
     az login